keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 To help organizations get started, Liker proposes a model focused on philosophy, process, people and problem solving:

 ![Network](/images/posts/pyramid-toyota-way.jpg)

-Image from The Toyota Way to Service Excellence by Jeffrey Liker and Karyh Ross available at the [Liker Lean Advisors website] [liker-advisor]{:target="_blank"}
+Image from The Toyota Way to Service Excellence by Jeffrey Liker and Karyh Ross available at the [Liker Lean Advisors website][liker-advisor]{:target="_blank"}.

 Not surprisingly, start with a long-term systems thinking approach to connect processes, people and problem solving in one strategy, creating a culture that challenges people to learn and grow.